 It also takes commitment and devotion to keep the Chapel intact and open to the public, and the opportunity to share it with interested visitors is especially celebrated today.

 Or by appointment:

 Concessions (including members of English Heritage, National Trust and Historic Houses) £4.00

 No coaches please.

 Rycote Chapel Custodians: Margaret Ackroyd, Linda Heggie, Pat Day, Fredericka Smith & Nicholas Deschamps.
-Private tours of Rycote Park, to include the Chapel and gardens, may be arranged by appointment with Mrs Sarah Taylor.
+Private tours of Rycote Park on a weekday, for a minimum of 10 people, to include the Chapel and gardens, may be arranged by appointment with Mrs Sarah Taylor.